navcoin/NavHub/content/news/2018-07-30-navpi-memory-management-v1-0-9-release-notes.md

 ### Long-term solutions

-In the future the core team has plans to further enhance the NavPi to remedy the memory issue long term.
-These include:
+There are plans to enhance the NavPi to remedy the memory issue long term, including:

 * optimise NavCoin core (levelDB)
 * optimise NavPi OS (system configs)